 Visit our programme catalogue for full details of the structure and unit content for our LLM in Banking and Finance Law.

-An upper second-class honours degree (or international equivalent) in Law.
-Professional experience is not required.
-Recognised Prior Learning is not currently accepted.
+An upper second-class honours degree or international equivalent in Law.

 See international equivalent qualifications on the International Office website.